American Express cards with free flights

 Find out how you can enjoy a return flight in Australia or get credit towards your next travel booking with one of these American Express cards.

-Choosing an Amex card that offers a complimentary flight or travel credit helps offset the higher annual fees that come with these premium options.
-For example, the American Express Velocity Platinum Card has a $375 annual fee and offers a return, domestic economy flight with Virgin Australia each year.
-As long as your return flight is worth more than this, you’d balance out the yearly cost of the card.
+Choosing an Amex card that offers a complimentary flight or travel credit can help offset the annual fees that come with these premium options.
+For example, the Qantas American Express Ultimate Card has a $450 annual fee and offers a $450 Qantas Travel Credit each year.

 Whether you’re interested in getting a new Amex card or already have one that offers a flight or travel credit, use this guide to compare your options and find out how you can get the most out of this premium perk.